Multistability and rare spontaneous transitions in barotropic $\beta$-plane turbulence: Introduction

 In order to face this time scale separation issue, we need to build completely new theoretical and numerical tools.
-For this it is scientifically sound to go back to the basis and to start with the simplest possible model that contains the phenomenology of Jupiter troposphere dynamics.
+For this purpose, it is scientifically sound to go back to basics and to start with the simplest possible model that contains a phenomenology analogous to Jovian troposphere dynamics.
 We will consider forced--dissipative barotropic turbulence on a beta plane, in which small-scale turbulence self-organizes into large-scale coherent structures, with upscale fluxes of energy.
-Although such a barotropic description of Jupiter troposphere has long been recognized to be relevant \citep{galperin2014cassini}, it has clearly some limitations as the energy transport through baroclinic instability is described only roughly by the stochastic forcing, and models with baroclinic instability may lead to dynamics with different qualitative aspects \citep{jougla2017energetics}.
-We come back to baroclinicity and multiple attractors in the conclusion.
+Although such a barotropic description of Jovian troposphere has long been used for theoretical studies \citep{galperin2014cassini}, it has clearly some strong limitations as the energy transport through baroclinic instability is described only roughly by the stochastic forcing, as models with baroclinic instability may lead to dynamics with different qualitative aspects \citep{jougla2017energetics}, and as the barotropic model does not contain vorticity stretching terms.
+It might be interesting to consider such a barotropic model for the evolution and stability of Jovian's interior jets, as first analyzed by \cite{ingersoll1982motion} and more recently by \cite{Kaspi}.
+In any case, our aim in this paper is not to model precisely Jupiter.
+This work is rather a relevant study of the multistability of the barotropic model.
+As far as multistability for Jovian planets are concerned, this work must be understood as a very first step in developing the requested methodology to study multistability with more realistic models.